Table of Contents

 Causes of hypertonic dehydration

-- Less water intake
+- Decreased water intake

 - Excessive sweating

-- End stage renal disease
+- End-stage renal disease

-- Drinking urine or sea water for survival.
+- Drinking urine or seawater for survival

 Lab values in hypertonic dehydration